getmaple/slack-laravel/README.md

 # Slack for Laravel

 This package allows you to use [Slack for PHP](https://github.com/maknz/slack) easily and elegantly in your Laravel 4 or 5 app.
-Read the instructions below to get setup, and then head on over to [Slack for PHP](https://github.com/maknz/slack) for usage details. **Note: this package is no longer being actively maintained.**
+Read the instructions below to get setup, and then head on over to [Slack for PHP](https://github.com/maknz/slack) for usage details.

 ## Requirements